maswiebe/maswiebe.github.io/assets/replication.md

 papers, Chen and Kung (2019) also fails to provide evidence for meritocratic promotion of prefecture leaders.

-Frankly, I think this might be fraud.
-It looks like the authors had a nice paper using provincial data, but a referee asked them to extend it to prefecture leaders.
+This is extremely suspicious.
+Speculating, it looks like the authors had a nice paper using provincial data, but a referee asked them to extend it to prefecture leaders.
 To fit their story, they needed to find an effect of land sales for secretaries (but not mayors), and an effect of GDP growth for mayors (but not secretaries).
-Maybe the data didn't agree, and they had to falsify the promotion data for mayors.
-It wouldn't be obvious, since the replication files didn't include spell-level data.
+But maybe the data didn't agree, and their RA had to falsify the mayor promotion data to get the 'correct' result.
+This wouldn't be easy for referees to spot, since the replication files didn't include spell-level data.
 But how else did they collect such error-ridden data that also just happened to produce results consistent with their story?